MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 ### Resolve billing issues associated with my Enterprise IoT plan

-For any billing or technical issues, open a support ticket for Microsoft Defender XDR.<!-- ?-->
+For any billing or technical issues, open a support ticket for Microsoft Defender portal.

 ## Next steps